Lobectomy for Mesothelioma

 - Risks of general anesthesia, including pneumonia, blood clots, stroke, and heart attack

 If you undergo a VATS lobectomy for mesothelioma, recovery time will be less than if the surgery is more invasive.
-Depending on your other medical conditions and the type of surgery you undergo will determine how long you stay in the hospital after surgery.
+The type of surgery, any complications, and your overall health determine how long you need to stay in the hospital.
+It could be days or weeks.

 Surgeons and hospital systems that perform higher mesothelioma cases might have specialized protocols to have patients go home sooner.